brianverb/habit_tracker/documentation/README.md

 - Calendar view with color-coded days (green: all done, orange: some done, red: none done)
 - **AI Powered Planning & Habit Management:** Add, remove, or change habits using natural language (e.g., "Change my daily meditation to weekly", "Remove reading", "Add daily yoga").
 - Chat with an AI assistant about your schedule (uses OpenAI API).
 All chat history is saved per user and shown in the chatbox, with a button to clear chat history.
+- The AI assistant now supports context-dependent actions (e.g., "confirm" after a suggestion, "remove all habits").
+- All user data (habits and chat) is now stored in a separate directory for each user under `user_data/<username>/`.

 ## Requirements
 - Python 3.8+